The Best Treatments for Razor Bumps and Razor Burn

 If you deal with the removal of facial or body hair, you’ve likely experienced the singular joys of razor burn bumps.
-These are the unsightly red shaving bumps that appear on your skin after a dry shave, a shave that’s a bit too harsh, or if you were foolhardy enough to use dull blades.
-If you’re wondering how to get rid of razor bumps on your face or neck, the right razor burn cream or treatment can help keep your skin calm, happy, and smooth.
-Not only can you get rid of hair bumps, but you can prevent razor burn while also using it in place of a moisturizer.
+These are the unsightly red shaving bumps that appear on your skin after a dry shave, a shave that’s a bit too close, or a shave administered with too dull a blade.
+If you’re wondering how to get rid of razor bumps on your face or neck, the right razor burn cream or treatment can help keep calm your skin and reveal happy, smooth skin.
+It also doubles easily as a moisturizer if you’re in a rush.

-Note that razor bumps and razor burn are not one and the same.
+But first, a note: Razor bumps and razor burn are not synonymous.
 Razor burn is irritated skin.
 Razor bumps are caused by ingrown hairs.
-But both are eminently manageable.
+However, both are eminently manageable.

 “Razor burn is often confused with some other conditions associated with shaving.
 One can get ingrown hairs, including a specific type of ingrown hairs called pseudofolliculitis barbae (PB),” says Dr. Jeremy Fenton of Schweiger Dermatology Group in New York City.
 “One way to tell if you have razor burn or ingrown hairs is if you notice that little hairs pop out from under the skin of the bumps several days later, it was an ingrown hair.
 Razor burn, however, appears immediately, meaning the same day, after shaving.”

-According to the American Academy of Dermatology, you should wet your skin and hair to soften it before shaving.
-In fact, the best time to shave is usually after a shower, when your skin is already moist and clean.
-Use shaving cream appropriate for your skin type.
+According to the American Academy of Dermatology, every man should wet his skin and hair prior to a shave, which softens the follicles.
+For this reason, often the best time to shave is usually after a shower, when your skin is already moist and clean.
+Next, apply a shaving cream appropriate for your skin type.
 Shave in the direction of hair growth, which is a key step in preventing razor burn.
-And rinse after each swipe of the razor, and throw the blade away after using it 5-7 times, if you’re into disposable ones.
-And never use soap to shave, cautions Fenton, because it “will dry the skin out, the opposite of what you want.”
+Finally, rinse after each swipe of the razor, and throw the blade away after using it five to seven times, if you’re into disposable ones.
+Never, never use soap to shave, cautions Fenton, because it “will dry the skin out, the opposite of what you want.”